Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Results and Discussions

 \section{Results and Discussions}

-This section provides the numerical results of the expressions derived throughout the paper.
-We perform Monte-Carlo simulations using the actual antenna pattern in \eqref{eq:Gact}.
+This section presents numerical results of the expressions derived throughout the paper and provides answers to \textbf{Q1-Q4} (posed in Sec. \ref{sec:intro}) based on numerical findings.
+Moreover, we perform Monte Carlo simulations using the actual antenna pattern in \eqref{eq:Gact}.
 The default values of system parameters are summarized in Table~\ref{tab:simulation}, unless otherwise specified.
-The noise power can be calculated as $-174 ~{\rm dBm/Hz}+ 10\log_{10} BW + 10~ {\rm dB}$~\cite{para1}, where we consider bandwidth $BW=20~\rm MHz$ in downlink and $BW=20~\rm MHz$ in uplink.
-Moreover, the distance between the typical user and its serving BS is fixed with a default value of $t_{\rm bu}=100~\rm m$.\footnote{The analytical results for random $t_{\rm bu}$ can be obtained based on $\eqref{eq:fX}$.}
+The noise power is calculated by $-174 ~{\rm dBm/Hz}+ 10\log_{10} BW + 10~ {\rm dB}$~\cite{para1}, where we consider bandwidth $BW=200~\rm MHz$ in downlink and $BW=20~\rm MHz$ in uplink.
+The distance between the typical user and its serving BS is fixed at a default value of $t_{\rm bu}=100~\rm m$.\footnote{The analytical results for random $t_{\rm bu}$ can be obtained based on $\eqref{eq:fX}$.}